Q: Where are you "from?"

 Q: What is your hope for the film?

 A: I think my biggest hope right now is to get a serial rapist who was once shielded by his gun and badge off the streets.
 He just offended Victim 6.
 I feel incredible urgency to stop him through appropriate channels before there is a Victim 7.

 Let me rephrase that, to a certain degree.
 There are six reported victims at this point, the latest reporting in November 2017.
-There are many more I know of and the federal investigators know of, who didn’t report.
-So we are at reporting Victim 6.
+There are many more I know of and the federal investigators know of, who didn't report.
+Federal investigators used the phrase "double digits of victims."
+This weighs heavily on my mind.
+We are at reporting Victim 6.
 We need no new offenses, no new victims.

-I also believe that the offender Fed is a serial killer in the making.
+I also believe that the offender Fed is a serial killer in the making, if he has not already driven someone to the grave before.
 There is definite salivation when he discusses killing [me].
 The night he set out to murder me and frame me for my own death was incredibly surreal.
 He had meticulously planned it over a few weeks and I felt he was quite sure of himself.
 He wanted it to happen.
-He’s ready.
+He's ready.
 He has the traits of serial killers.
 He has the lack of conscience.
 When you are around him, if you pay attention, you sense his hunger for it.
 So I want the film to prevent that line from being crossed.

 For the film itself and aside from what I hope it accomplishes for victims and anyone crossing his path in the future, I want it to be a quality representation of a true story.
 I want it to be effective, launch discussions and foster change.
 More than anything, I want it to be worth the viewer's time and attention.
 But isn't that the case for any filmmaker?
 You want the viewer to feel it was worth their time.
 However small that value is after watching the film, I want the viewer to feel it had value to them, as a human being.